waseemHybris/lottery/README.md

 Required Technology:
 - Assumes you have installed and configured **Maven** and **JAVA8**
 - PORT **8080** is free
-- can run Spring Boot application.
+- Can run Spring Boot application.

 Instructions: